 A century later, Alliance Forces were allowed to refurbish, refit, and occupy a Naval-Station in orbit over New Haifa that had gone abandoned since the succession, marking the beginning of a prolonged and welcome Alliance-military presence in Threshold space, though a shadow of what it once used to be.
 By the time all those who had nearly fought in the Never War had passed on, the tensions had been long forgotten between the two nations, soon more a joke than a point of debate or fisticuffs.

-A small but violent uprising only ten years after their secession from the IA occurred, originating on the planet of Selene in 2901 over lack of trade and believed unfair taxation for funding expensive projects centered around “The Big Three” regions of Pharthan, Belvoir, and Himeji, where the majority of the population was centered.
+A small but violent uprising originated on the planet of Selene in 2991 over lack of trade and believed unfair taxation for funding expensive projects centered around “The Big Three” regions of Pharthan, Belvoir, and Himeji, where the majority of the population was centered.
+As well, a a great deal of focus was placed in fighting the beginnings of the terrorist group that would later become the Second Dominion.
 In initial talks, the Threshold government was originally willing to negotiate terms, or even allow independence, but following a major, violent riot in the capital city on New Haifa, which the government suspected but never confirmed to be started by local pirates, military intervention caused a boilover.
 New Haifa was rapidly quelled as Threshold supporters held the majority, but the revolution on Selene and it’s many nearby moons continued on.
-With little physical land to hold as a military strategic asset and the promise of new trade routes and dedicated military outposts for protection satisfied most in rebellion returned to the fold.
-A final, small skirmish in orbit of the Selenese moon of Quartz between Threshold Navy and rebellion armed-merchants ended the revolution.
+With little physical land to hold as a military strategic asset and the promise of new trade routes and dedicated military outposts for protection, most in the rebellion were satisfied and returned to the fold.
+A final, small skirmish in orbit of the Selenese moon of Quartz between Threshold Navy and rebellion armed-merchants ended the revolution, with the merchants surrendering after the loss of their flagship, Laissez Faire.

 The government is a Democratic Meritocracy and is considered a Federal Parliamentary Meritocratic-Republic; officials are elected by the people but must be first screened by the House of Merit.
 Candidates for office must be honest, lawful, and intelligent.
 It is preferred for candidates to have some degree personal achievement.
 A higher-education degree is required, or a voted upon proof of intelligence or applicable skill by the House of Merit of their governing region.